keystonejs/keystone/packages/adapters/README.md

  * Each `List` object has one `ListAdapter`, accessible by the `.adapter` property.
  * Each `Field` object has one `FieldAdapter`, accessible by the `.adapter` property.

-The adapters do not contains references back to the Keystone objects.
-All required information is passed in to the adapter as paramters to the constructor/methods.
+The adapters do not contain references back to the Keystone objects.
+All required information is passed in to the adapter as paramaters to the constructor/methods.

 Each `KeystoneAdapter` contains references to its associated `ListAdapter`s, via the `.listAdapters` property.
 The `ListAdapter`s contain a back reference to the `KeystoneAdapter` via the `.parentAdapter` property.
 Each `ListAttribute` keeps a list of associated `FieldAdapter`s, via .`fieldAdapters`.
 These in turn have back reference to the `ListAdapter` in the property `.listAdapter`.